LeonarAung/Detect-Zawgyi-installed/README.md

 	console.log(zginstalled);alert(zginstalled);<br/>
 }

+## Our Policy
-## Commercial Usage,websites that including ads,sell something, is not allowed for 'Detect_Zawgyi_installed'.
-Contact leonaraung1990@gmail.com to buy it.
+Commercial Usage,websites that including ads,sell something, is not allowed for 'Detect_Zawgyi_installed'.
+Contact to developer .

 ## Author